Learning Invariant Rules from Data for Interpretable Anomaly Detection: Learning Invariant Rules

 To maximize interpretability, we generate predicates for each continuous variable by a set of proposed cut-off values.
 For example, assuming there are three cut-off values $\tau_1,\tau_2,\tau_3$ for a variable $X_i$ where $\tau_1 < \tau_2 < \tau_3$, we generate four predicates which are $X_i <\tau_1$, $\tau_1 \leq X_i <\tau_2$, $\tau_2 \leq X_i <\tau_3$ and $X_i \geq \tau_3$ if the support for each predicate is larger than $\theta$.
 More importantly, predicates generated by such cut-off values should also lead to invariant rules with high probabilities.

 To propose such cut-off values, we learn two sets of DT models using the dataset $\mathcal{D}$.
 Specifically, regarding the first set, we learn a DT classification model $DT(X) \rightarrow U_i$ for each categorical variable $U_i$ where all the continuous variables $X$ are used as input features and $U_i$ as the prediction target.
 Regarding the second set, we learn a DT regression model $DT(X_{-i}) \rightarrow X_i$ for each continuous variable $X_i$ where all the remaining continuous variables $X_{-i}$ are used as input features.
-Information gain and variance reduction are used to measure the quality of a split for the classification models and the regression models, respectively.
-Importantly, we train DT models with the stop criterion that the minimum number of samples required at a leaf node is larger than $|\mathcal{D}|\times \theta$.
+Information gain and variance reduction \footnote{For DT regression models, the target variable is standardized before training such that variance reduction for different variables are comparable.} are used to measure the quality of a split for the classification models and the regression models, respectively.
+We train DT models with the stop criterion that the minimum number of samples required at a leaf node is larger than $|\mathcal{D}|\times \theta$.
 In this way, we avoid creating too many cut-off values leading to predicates with support lower than $\theta$.

-Since each internal node in a learned DT model defines a split rule $\mathbf{1}_{(\tau,\infty)}(x_i)$ for a single variable $X_i$, we can extract a set of cut-off values for each continuous variable from all the DT models.
-Then, let $(\tau_1, \dots,\tau_J)$ be the list of extracted cut-off values for a single variable $X_i$ where $\tau_1<...<\tau_J$, we sequentially traverse the list and generate predicates whenever the support of the variable being in a specific interval is larger than $\theta$.
-Algorithm~\ref{alg:predicate_cont} gives the details of predicate generation for continuous variables.